Cart (empty) 0

 Information on chemical insecticides

-Currently, most commercial insecticides are in 4 large families:
+Currently, most commercial insecticides fall into 4 main families :

-A new family recently comes to see the day: pyrazoles (Fipronil), but it is not yet certain that this product is totally harmless on man and animals.
+A new family has recently emerged: pyrazoles (Fipronil), but it is not yet certain that this product is completely harmless to humans and animals.

-All insecticides you will find on our site are guaranteed without permethrin and without a synthetic product.
+All the insecticides that you will find on our site are guaranteed without permethrin and without synthetic product.

-Many studies have shown that if insecticides are effective, they are not without consequence on our health and environment.
+Many studies have shown that, if insecticides are effective, they are not without consequences for our health and our environment.

-For example, DDT has long-lastingly polluted groundwaters and polar ice.
-Lindane may have caused cancers in farmers and more recently Friponil is suspected of edema on users.
+DDT, for example, has permanently polluted groundwater and polar ice.
+Lindane could have caused cancer among farmers and more recently Friponil is suspected of causing edema in users.

-While it is now true that the immediate toxicity of used products is generally low, there appears to be signs that the use of certain chemicals can, in the long term, seriously harm public health.
+While it is now true that the immediate toxicity of the products used is generally low, there appear to be signs that the use of certain chemicals can seriously harm public health in the long term.

-The whole population is directly affected by the manipulation of pesticides for agricultural use or household use, but also by residues in air, water and food.
+The entire population is directly affected by the handling of pesticides for agricultural or household use, but also by the residues present in the air, water and food.

-Today, cases of direct poisoning count by millions.
-Pesticides are also pointed to as a cause of many more vicious chronic poisonings:
+Today, cases of direct poisoning number in the millions.
+Pesticides are also singled out as the cause of many more vicious chronic poisonings :

-• pathologies affecting certain organs (foie, kidneys, lungs)
+• Pathologies affecting certain organs (liver, kidneys, lungs)

 • Hormonal disorder

-• teratogenic effects (embeast defects) and mutagenics (transformation of genetic material)
+• teratogenic (malformations of embryos) and mutagenic (transformation of genetic material) effects

-Aware of the risks posed by the use of insecticides, on human health and our environment, a vast European program has been put in place.
+Aware of the risks generated by the use of insecticides, on human health and our environment, a vast European program has been set up.

-This "biocide directive" is responsible, among other things, for reviewing all active molecules entering the composition of insecticides.
-Any molecule that will not meet the very selective criteria defined by this directive will be removed from the formulae (effectiveness, toxicity, environmental impact).
+This "biocide directive" is responsible, among other things, for re-examining all the active molecules used in the composition of insecticides.
+Any molecule that does not meet the very selective criteria defined by this directive (efficacy, toxicity, environmental impact) will be removed from the formulas.

 Insect resistance to insecticides

-A very important phenomenon observed by professionals is the increasing resistance of insects to insecticides.
+A very important phenomenon noted by professionals is the increasingly frequent resistance of insects to insecticides.

-This phenomenon of pest resistance to insecticides is easily explained: thanks to their reproductive rhythm, insects have an exceptional ability to adapt to their environment.
-In addition, the gradual decrease in the concentration of insecticides in treatments sold on the market promotes the resistance of certain insects.
+This phenomenon of parasite resistance to insecticides is easily explained: thanks to their rate of reproduction, insects have an exceptional ability to adapt to their environment.
+In addition, the gradual decrease in the concentration of insecticides in the treatments sold on the market favors the resistance of certain insects.